 Do It In The Easy way

 Today's article has three points and you're going to want to stick around.
 Because the third point is a secret how you can take advantage of going both routes traditional and self-publishing.
-So the topic we're hitting today is traditional versus self-publishing.
+So the topic we're hitting today is traditional vs self publishing.

 You're going to know the key differences between the traditional route and the self-published route.
 You're going to have the necessary information to follow the steps to choose the route that is best for you.